MithrilJS/mithril.js/docs/comparison.md

 ### React

-React is a templating engine developed by Facebook.
+React is a component engine developed by Facebook.
 It's relevant for comparison because it uses the same architecture as Mithril's templating engine: i.e. it acknowledges that DOM operations are the bottleneck of templating systems, and implements a virtual DOM tree which keeps track of changes and only applies diffs to the real DOM where needed.

 The most visible difference between React and Mithril is that React's *JSX* syntax does not run natively in the browser, whereas Mithril's uncompiled templates do.
 Both can be compiled, but React's compiled code still has function calls for each virtual DOM element; Mithril templates compile into static Javascript data structures.